 Real Estate Law Association - RELA

-The mission of the UB Real Estate Law Association is to educate and encourage interest in the field of real estate law by providing a forum to discuss relevant topics at the forefront of this practice area such as current developments, legislation and career paths.
+The mission of the UBalt Real Estate Law Association is to educate and encourage interest in the field of real estate law by providing a forum to discuss relevant topics at the forefront of this practice area such as current developments, legislation and career paths.
 In addition, RELA strives to prepare students for the practice of real estate and real estate law by providing networking and mentoring opportunities with seasoned professionals in the field.
 Faculty advisor: Professor Audrey McFarlane

 Student Bar Association - SBA